Grammarly vs Copy.ai vs Jasper: Which Writes Better Emails?

 When evaluating the cost-benefit equation, consider these practical guidelines:

 • For Individual Professionals: Calculate your time investment in email writing.
 If you spend more than an hour daily on emails, even the premium tiers of these tools typically pay for themselves within a month.
-The 30-45 minutes of daily time savings translates to approximately 15 hours monthly – likely worth more than the $20-30 monthly subscription.
+The 30-45 minutes of daily time savings translates to approximately 30-45 minutes of daily time savings translates to roughly 11-17 hours per month – likely worth more than the $20-30 monthly subscription.

 • For Teams and Organizations: When you’re implementing across a team, look beyond the per-seat licensing to consider training time and adoption rates.
 Grammarly Business and Jasper Teams offer admin controls and style guide implementation that can ensure consistency in external communications – potentially worth the premium over individual plans.